eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 #### 3.1.5 Attribute place_of_birth

-The attribute place_of_birth SHALL contain at least one of the following key-value pairs: country, region, locality.
+The attribute place_of_birth SHALL contain at least one of the following key-value pairs: country, region, or locality.
 Using CDDL notation as specified in RFC 8610, the encoding of this data element is:

 ```
 place_of_birth =
 {
-  ? country: tstr ; a single alpha-2 country code as specified in ISO 3166-1
+  ? "country": tstr  ; a single alpha-2 country code as specified in ISO 3166-1
-  ? region: tstr ; the name of a state, province, district, or local area
+  ? "region": tstr   ; the name of a state, province, district, or local area
-  ? locality: tstr ; the name of a municipality, city, town, or village
+  ? "locality": tstr ; the name of a municipality, city, town, or village
 }
 ```

 ## 4 SD-JWT VC-based encoding of PID